hpe-storage/scod/docs/partners/redhat_openshift/index.md

 - [Uninstall](#uninstall_the_hpe_csi_operator) the HPE CSI Operator for Kubernetes
 - Proceed to installation through the [OpenShift Web Console](#openshift_web_console) or [OpenShift CLI](#openshift_cli)

+!!! important "Good to know"
+    Deleting the `HPECSIDriver` instance and uninstalling the CSI Operator does not affect any running workloads, `PersistentVolumeClaims`, `StorageClasses` or other API resources created by the CSI Operator.
+In-flight operations and new requests will be retried once the new `HPECSIDriver` has been instantiated.

 #### Prerequisites

 The HPE CSI Driver needs to run in privileged mode and needs access to host ports, host network and should be able to mount hostPath volumes.
 Hence, before deploying HPE CSI Operator on OpenShift, please create the following `SecurityContextConstraints` (SCC) to allow the CSI driver to be running with these privileges.